shmeleva/Django-Game-Store/README.md

 #### 3.1 Basic Features

 **Authentication**
-* User registration and logging in and out will be implemented using the *Django authentication system*;
+* User registration and logging in and out will be implemented using the [Django authentication system](https://docs.djangoproject.com/en/2.1/topics/auth/);
-* User registration with email verification will be implemented by configuring our Django web application to use the *console backend* for sending emails.
+* User registration with email verification will be implemented by configuring our Django web application to use the [console backend](https://docs.djangoproject.com/en/2.1/topics/email/#console-backend) for sending emails.

 **Player Functionalities**
 * Search games and filter games by genre, price, and ownership;